-- 12. The utilisation of a range of modalities, including technology, to confidently and coherently communicate ideas relating to sport and exercise psychology - 13.
-Advanced interpersonal skills, drawing on psychological knowledge to reflexively work in teams and in positions of leadership. - 14.
-The ability to work autonomously with self-motivation and time management - 15.
+- 12. The ability to utilise a range of modalities, to confidently and coherently communicate ideas. - 13.
+Astute interpersonal skills, drawing on psychological knowledge to reflexively work in teams and in positions of leadership. - 14.
+The ability to work autonomously and exhibit firm self-motivation and excellent time management skills. - 15.
 The ability to organise and communicate information, using established criteria evidencing appropriate proficiency in English language, to audiences in familiar contexts both verbally and in writing. (level 4) - 16.
 The ability to organise and communicate information, using a range of relevant criteria evidencing appropriate proficiency in English language, to a variety of audiences in unfamiliar contexts of increasing complexity (level 5) - 17.
 The ability to organise and communicate specialist and inter-related information evidencing appropriate proficiency in English language, using selected criteria, to audiences in complex contexts. (level 6)